© Joseph Golby | Dreamstime.com

 - The livestock are raised on certified organic land meeting all organic crop production standards.

-How to Shop Organic
+How to Shop for Organic Food

 Any food producer can claim its products are organic, but how do you know it’s the real stuff?
 Here are a few suggestions on how to be a savvy shopper.